brainomite/score-card/README.md

 ## to-dos

-- TODO Update backend to connect with redis
-- TODO Create a backend route that'll create a card and return a url to visit
 - TODO Update createcard to submit to backend the data and open redirected url
 - TODO update scoresheet to instead of being hardcoded it'll use data from backend